BlackHawk616/J.A.R.V.I.S/README.md

         - "Play [song name] on Spotify"
     - **Discord Automation:**
         - "Send [message] to [channel name] on Discord"
+    - **AI Chatbot:**
+        - Ask any general question or have a conversation.
+If JARVIS doesn't recognize a command, it will respond using Google Gemini AI.

 ## Mouse Click Coordinates Tool